 What clothing, shoes, and accessories do I need to pack for a cruise?

-If you’d like to go all-out with tuxedos and evening gowns, you absolutely should—it’s your vacation, after all.
 Celebrity’s sailings of seven nights or longer have two nights designated as Evening Chic, while shorter cruises have one.
-All other days permit smart casual attire in the evenings.
+All other days permit Smart Casual attire in the evenings.

 Study the weather forecast and be sure to bring along climate-appropriate outerwear.
 When you’re packing for an Alaska cruise, for instance, you’ll almost certainly need lots of layers, with waterproof outerwear, winter hats, and gloves on hand.

-Even in the Caribbean, you might find yourself in need of a sweater or sweatshirt once the sun sets, and the same goes for a spring or fall stroll in a Mediterranean port.
+You might have to throw in a sweater or sweatshirt on your packing list for a Caribbean cruise, and the same goes for a spring or fall stroll in a Mediterranean port.

-Don’t forget sun hats and baseball caps for sunny days out on deck or in port, while women might appreciate a dressy scarf or shawl to drape over their shoulders for sophisticated evenings aboard the ship.
+Don’t forget sun hats and baseball caps for sunny days out on deck or in port, while a dressy scarf or shawl to drape over your shoulders is a good accessory for sophisticated evenings aboard the ship.

 Beachwear & Activewear